sam-maverick/enhanced-messageme/README.md

 ```

 You then need to follow the instructions [here](https://developer.apple.com/support/expiration/) to install the new Apple Worldwide Developer Relations Intermediate Certificate.
 Otherwise, you will get the following error when deploying the app: `Distribution certificate with fingerprint <...> hasn't been imported successfully`.
+Once you import the certificate, double-click on it from Keychain Access, expand Trust, and select "Use System Defaults" for "When using this certificate".
+If you select "Always trust" you may run into issues, as explained [here](https://forums.developer.apple.com/forums/thread/712043).

 # 9. Deploying the apps